 Attractiveness of nearby retail depends on the area and the stores themselves.

 In urban areas that offer a multitude of delivery services ranging from GoPuff to UberEATS, it’s hard to think of anything that can’t be delivered to your door in a timely fashion.
 Amazon now even offers a service that delivers goods inside your home.
 For less populated areas in the suburbs or farther, delivery services are going to more sporadic, if offered at all; proximity to retail is more likely to be a selling point for a rental property in such areas.
 Another aspect to keep in mind is the stores themselves: are they franchises that can be found in almost every neighborhood in the area, or are they independent businesses that offer charm and personality to the area?
 As we’ve discussed before, advertising unique locations and stores near your property can be a key to convincing prospective tenants that your neighborhood is the one to be living in.

+Even as proximity to retail becomes less important for renters, location is still a critical factor.
 Urban population growth is slowing down in America, but it is still growing, and as Americans continue to move to urban areas and exacerbate existing traffic issues, public transportation will look like an increasingly attractive transportation option for city dwellers.
 While you should certainly mention proximity to retail and other amenities to potential renters, proximity to bus and train stops are a surefire way to attract serious attention and should be a key selling point in your property listings and showings.